mjtsai1974/DevBlog/_posts/2019-01-22-rl-temp-diff-learn-part2.md

 >
 ><font color="DeepSkyBlue">[4]</font>
 ><font color="Red">Cautions</font>
->All above are under the condition that we have been given partial, incomplete data before we know the full model of state transition, or we are given the complete data of a target model to be predicted, we still believe that we don't have it yet!!
+>All above are under the condition that we have been given <font color="RosyBrown">partial</font>, <font color="RosyBrown">incomplete</font> data <font color="RosyBrown">before</font> we know the full model of state transition, or we are given the complete data of a target model to be predicted, we still believe that we don't have it yet!!
 >
 ><font color="DeepSkyBlue">[5]</font>
 ><font color="OrangeRed">The appropriate apply::mjtsai1974</font>